Shmizmin/Asemu/README.md

 # Asemu
 Assembly Emulator is a simple syntax assembly executor.
-Feed in a text file full of custom assembly, and an functional program just might get spit out at runtime.
+Feed in a text file full of custom assembly, and an functional program will be output runtime.
 Now featuring a line by line debugger.